hexiumsoftec/hexiumsoftec.github.io/README.md

 ### 1. Introduction and scope

-In this section, the focus is to give an introduction to the current AI revolution and the scopeof AI.
+In this section, the focus is to give an introduction to the current AI revolution and the scope of AI.
 In recent years, some revolutionary changes happened in the field of Artificial intelligence and this is the perfect time for us to learn AI.
-Unlike the past few years, we now know the methodes to learn AI and we have the hardware that is required in our personal computers.
+Unlike the past few years, we now know the methods to learn AI and we have the hardware that is required in our personal computers.
 The introduction of GPU powered deep learning models revolutionized the entire industry.
 Now, It is time for us to learn AI.
 Before that, Let's see some examples.

 [![Google brain](https://img.youtube.com/vi/V1eYniJ0Rnk/0.jpg)](https://www.youtube.com/watch?v=V1eYniJ0Rnk)]